Chief Massasoit of the Wampanoag Confederacy

 The Hooper Company had bought a company, called American Textile Products, from Cincinnati, Ohio, which made industrial textiles that catered to the sanitation industry and competed with the likes of Rubbermaid, Fuller Brush, and others for its fair share of business in a tough market.
 As a “tuck-under purchase” the Hooper Company also acquired Masco Products, which were produced by Massasoit Manufacturing Company, based in Fall River, Massachusetts.

 The Masco Textile Products were marketed under the American Textile Product name as some of its industrial cotton textiles in its business line.
 The products held niche positions in the marine and industrial supply businesses, going to owners of wood vessels in need of annual repair.
-One product was a caulking cotton which helped sure up the hull of the wooden boats.
-With the advent of fiberglass and aluminum hulls these products were the “buggy whips” in an evolving market, nevertheless they were not easily replaced with more modern solutions.
-The Masco products had a relatively long life among die-hard boat owners, lasting until the end of the 1990’s when the Hooper Mills were sold to Ken Mumaw and his son.
-The Mumaw family marketed the Masco products under the Hooper Textile name out of Baltimore.
+One product was a caulking cotton which helped boat owners sure-up the hulls of the wooden boat fleets.
+With the advent of fiberglass and aluminum hulls, these products were the “buggy whips” in an evolving market, nevertheless they were not easily replaced with more modern solutions for boats with wooden hulls.

 The final resting place of the Massasoit Manufacturing Company products is unknown, but there is hope that it’s peace is noteworthy and honorable, along with Ousamequin, the great leader and the original namesake.

 Bronze of Chief Massasoit in Massachusetts